Semprini/devcollab-docker-compose/README.md

 # devcollab-docker-compose
-Composable docker definitions which include the entire development toolset.
+Composable docker definitions which includes the entire development toolset.

 First composition is an Atlassian based toolset and includes:
  - Crowd (Identity and Access management)